Kalinga/DevOps/jenkins/jenkins.md

     * [X] Server: Give numeric value of IP
     * [X] Port, Username, password to access the Proxy Server.

+##### Repo Access Error:

+    Failed to connect to repository : Command "git ls-remote -h ssh://git@gitserver:/opt/git/hello-world.git HEAD" returned status code 128:
+    stdout:
+    stderr: Host key verification failed.
+    fatal: Could not read from remote repository.

+    Please make sure you have the correct access rights and the repository exists.

+To resolve this error (if you think all other settings are correct then..):

+    Run the command `git ls-remote -h ssh://git@gitserver:/opt/git/hello-world.git` from local terminal and give `yes` to the ECDSA key fingerprint is... question that pops up while connecting to a new unauthenticated Host.

+Sometimes `Credentials` is needed to have Jenkins access the git repo.
+It can be found in the `Repository URL` section!

 ###### Steps to find the proxy server IP address, can be looked at __[proxy info](https://github.com/Kalinga/linuxHelper/blob/master/proxy/proxy.md)__